-**TRAIL PASSES ship FREE -- select 'GIFT CARD / TRAIL PASS / LICENSE PURCHASE' under the shipping options at checkout.
+**TRAIL PASS purchases SHIP FREE, but incur $1.50/PASS fee for processing -- select 'GIFT CARD / TRAIL PASS / PARK LICENSE PURCHASE' under the shipping options at checkout.
 Please allow 7-10 days to receive your pass by mail**

 The George S. Mickelson Trail was completed in September of 1998.
 Its gentle slopes and easy access allow people of all ages and abilities to enjoy the beauty of the Black Hills.
 There are more than 100 converted railroad bridges and four hard rock tunnels along the 109 mile route.

 Much of the trail passes through National Forest land, but there are stretches that pass through private property, where trail use is restricted to the trail only.
 It is vital to the future of the trail that users respect the land and others on the trail.

 The Mickelson Trail is open year-round, from dawn to dusk

 Length of Trail: 109 miles from Deadwood to Edgemont

 15 trailheads • 100+ bridges • 35 interpretive signs

 Trail Information: The Mickelson Trail was originally the Burlington Northern line that carried trains from Edgemont to the northern Black Hills and the gold mines of the Deadwood area.
 The trail transverses the beautiful Black Hills of South Dakota.
 The original track was built in in 9 months and 22 days, and was abandoned in 1983.
 A group of outdoor enthusiasts recognized the trail's potential, and with support of Governor George Mickelson, it became the state's first rails to trails project.